jrobinson123/trigonometryFunction2/README.md

 # trigonometryFunction2
-A function written in python3 which can take in a horizontal distance and angle of elevation and print out an estimation of the height of an object

 Consider when you look at the top of a building, there is the horizontal distnace between you and the building, the height of the building, and the angle of elevation that occurs from your line of sight

+The program I wrote is a function which can take in a horizontal distance and angle of elevation, and a users height and print out and estimation of the height of the object you're looking at

 Heres a visual representation of this
 ![right triangle graphic](https://github.com/jrobinson123/trigonometryFunction2/blob/master/images/trigonometryGraphic.png)